Tomorrow-Happens/zn-studio-styles-boilerplate/README.md

 2. TailwindCSS (https://tailwindcss.com)
 3. Autoprefixer (https://github.com/postcss/autoprefixer)

-# Project Structure
+# CSS

+We have created our own CSS coding guideline system as seen below.
+We are hoping to achieve simplicity, readability and extendability.

+## CSS File Structure

-1. Styles should be broken up into individual styles for understandability
+Styles should be broken up into individual styles for understandability

 ```
 styles